 A letter of intent for a scholarship is also referred to as a personal statement or statement of purpose.
-Basically, you are writing an essay about your future--what you plan to do in college and beyond.
+Basically, you are writing an essay about your future – what you plan to do in college and beyond.
 You want to convince the scholarship committee that you deserve the money to help you go to college and become the best in your chosen field.
-You will also include a little of your educational background and extracurricular activities to show you are well-rounded, and you will succeed in college and in your chosen career.
+You will also include a little of your educational background and extracurricular activities to show you are well-rounded, and that you will succeed in college as well as in your chosen career.

 Prepare and Format